x6r665a0s0/programming4wannabes/part-01.md

 Easy, this was just a joke to catch your attention.
 Now seriously.
 Learning scripting languages is a powerful tool and will save you a lot of time in many cases.
 Mastering Python is indeed a great skill and it is something you should invest time on.
 Analogously, C and assembly are the only way forward for some topics: reverse engineering, kernel level rootkits, and some system level programming can only be done with those low level languages.
 So, if you really want to be a hacker... man, there is no way around, you gotta have to learn CASM (C + ASM :).

-Two notes before we start:

-- I'm not a hacker myself.
-Not even a wannabe.
-Really I do not have any interest on becoming a hacker.
-This basically means that you should take this course as a starting point.
-When you get done with it... then... your journey will really start.
-- No. HTML is not a programming language.
-If you think that... you really need to go through this course. :stuck_out_tongue_closed_eyes:

 The course will be organized as follows: